- BA, Anthropology, Music, and Asian Studies, University of Minnesota

 - MA, Music Composition and Ethnomusicology, Wesleyan University

 - PhD, Music Composition and Ethnomusicology, Wesleyan University

-Andrew Raffo Dewar is a composer, soprano saxophonist, electroacoustic musician, ethnomusicologist, and arts organizer.
-He is Associate Professor of Interdisciplinary Arts in New College and the School of Music at The University of Alabama.
+Andrew Raffo Dewar, Ph.D. is a composer, soprano saxophonist, electronic musician, ethnomusicologist, and arts organizer.
+He is Professor of Interdisciplinary Arts in New College and the School of Music.

-His scholarly writing has been published in the Journal of the Society for American Music, Leonardo Music Journal, Jazz Perspectives, Jazz Research Journal, the New Grove Dictionary of American Music (2nd Edition), and Musicians and Composers of the 20th Century.
-He has also published book chapters in Negotiated Moments: Improvisation, Representation and Subjectivity (Duke University Press, 2016), and Experimentalisms in Practice: Music Perspectives from Latin America (Oxford University Press, 2018).
+His scholarly writing has been published in the Journal of the Society for American Music, Musiktexte, Leonardo Music Journal, Jazz Perspectives, Jazz Research Journal, the New Grove Dictionary of American Music (2nd Edition), Jazz & Culture, and elsewhere.
+He has also published chapters in the edited volumes Negotiated Moments: Improvisation, Representation and Subjectivity (Duke University Press, 2016) and Experimentalisms in Practice: Music Perspectives from Latin America (Oxford University Press, 2018).

-Dr. Dewar has received grants and awards to support his work from the National Endowment for the Arts, Chamber Music America, The Doris Duke Charitable Foundation, NewMusicUSA, ASCAP, the Getty Foundation, Arts International, Meet The Composer, The San Francisco Friends of Chamber Music, and the National Endowment for the Humanities.
+He has received grants and awards from the National Endowment for the Arts, Chamber Music America and The Doris Duke Charitable Foundation, NewMusicUSA, ASCAP, the Getty Foundation, Arts International, Meet The Composer, The San Francisco Friends of Chamber Music, and the National Endowment for the Humanities.

 In 2019, he was awarded the Robert M. Stevenson Prize from the Society for Ethnomusicology, the premier award given by the society to composers who are also ethnomusicologists.

 In May 2020, Dr. Dewar was awarded the University of Alabama President’s Research Award.